top of page

 Common household pests, such as mosquitoes, fleas, bed bugs, and spiders, can inflict painful bites that may result in swelling, itching, and, in severe cases, anaphylaxis.
 Some insects, such as ticks, can transmit serious diseases, including Lyme disease and Rocky Mountain spotted fever, through their bites.

-Stings from bees, wasps, or hornets can cause local pain, redness, and swelling, and in individuals allergic to their venom, a sting can trigger a life-threatening reaction.
+Stings from bees, wasps, or hornets can cause local pain, redness, and swelling.
+In individuals allergic to their venom, a sting can trigger a life-threatening reaction.
 Promptly addressing any bites or stings and seeking medical attention if necessary helps prevent further complications.

 Contamination of Food

-The presence of household pests in a living environment can lead to food contamination, posing significant health risks to individuals.
+The presence of household pests in a living environment can lead to food contamination, posing significant health risks.
 Pests such as rodents, insects, and even birds can access food storage areas, nibble on packaging, and leave behind droppings or urine.

 These contaminants can introduce harmful bacteria, such as Salmonella, E. coli, or Staphylococcus aureus, into the food supply, potentially causing foodborne illnesses.
 Additionally, pests can carry pathogens on their bodies, thereby increasing the risk of food contamination.